-Apart from the issue about validation of the SNR distribution, it is found that the MBTA can tell not correct SNR distribution at low SNR, if the collecting time is set too long.
+Note that apart from the issue about validation of the SNR distribution, it is found that MBTA can not output correct SNR distribution at low SNR, if the collecting time is set too long.

-Figure 9.7: Conceptual diagram of collecting triggers in the MBTA.
-Only one trigger above a given threshold (red marked), is recorded within a certain time period.
-If the collecting time period is shortened, the chance to get correct number of triggers are increased.
+Figure 9.8: Conceptual diagram of collecting triggers in the MBTA.
+Only one trigger above a given threshold (marked in red), is recorded within a certain time period.
+If the collecting time period is shortened, the chance to get correct number of triggers is increased.